Kreswell/kreswell.github.io/_posts/SevenOrdersOfMagnitude.md

 - The highest priority chore is the dishes.
 After that are probably laundry and yard work.
 - I'm calling my starting weight 196 pounds, so my goal weight is 186 pounds.
 - The "big thing" should be anything that's big and/or new enough to feel like an accomplishment on this time scale, but is still definitely one thing.
 Some possibilities are:
-  - Creating some sort of content like a video or podcast
+  - Creating some sort of content like a video or podcast.

 One hundred days is 14 weeks plus two days (one extra weekend), so today is day 1.